 - Feature products, real estate, and before and after work successes.

-The key is to title the video accurately so customers know what to expect when they click the video.
-And, speak quickly since videos are 30 seconds.
+The key is to title the video accurately so customers know what to expect when they click it.
+And, speak quickly since videos are 30 seconds long.

 Google Videos must meet the following requirements:

 - Resolution: 720p or higher

 Monitor and Maintain Google Business Profile Content

 Google has already included so many different features in the GBP that it’s easy to assume that once information is on the page, it’s set.
 However, Google continues to add new features all the time and enhances the original sections to give searchers the best experience possible.